Abuse

 Physical Abuse

-Physical abuse happens when physical violence is used against a person.
-Some examples of physical abuse include slapping, biting, burning, punching, pushing, throwing, grabbing, and hurting the head, brain, and neck (Abusive Head Trauma).
-Physical abuse can cause injuries, like bruising or broken bones.
+Physical abuse happens when someone uses physical violence to hurt another person.
+It can include things like hitting, slapping, biting, punching, pushing, or choking.
+Physical abuse can cause injuries like bruises or broken bones.

 Emotional Abuse